Visa processing for applicants in Iran is unaffected by the temporary suspension of operations at the Australian Embassy in Tehran.

 Extending your stay in Australia

-If the situation has affected you and your family and you wish to extend your stay, there are visa options available.
+If you and your family wish to extend your stay in Australia, there are visa options available.
 This includes the skilled, family, student and visitor visa programs.

 Check your visa expiry date and visa conditions in: